eventespresso/event-espresso-core/docs/N--Core-Functionality/dependency-injection-coffeepot.md

 How do you pass arguments to your constructor you ask?

-Easily, through the second parameter of the ` CoffeePot::brew() ` method we showed you earlier.
+Easily, through the second parameter of the ` CoffeeShop::brew() ` method we showed you earlier.

 ```
-$my_class = $this->CoffeePot()->brew(
+$my_class = $this->CoffeeShop()->brew(
     'Vendor\Namespace\Folder\MyClass',
     array( 123, 'yada yada yada' )
 );
 ```

-Add as many parameters as you want, **CoffeePot** will automatically resolve your class's dependencies.
+Add as many parameters as you want, **CoffeeShop** will automatically resolve your class's dependencies.
 But remember if you need to pass an argument **AFTER** an injected dependency, then you need to leave space for it:

 ```
-$my_class = $this->CoffeePot()->brew(
+$my_class = $this->CoffeeShop()->brew(
     'Vendor\Namespace\Folder\MyClass',
     array( 123, 'yada yada yada', null, 'another string' )
 );
 // where null will get replaced by the EEM_Attendee model
 ```

-###CoffeePot Recipes - Configuring New Dependencies
+###CoffeeShop Recipes - Configuring New Dependencies

-> what if I want to inject some other class of my own that CoffeePot doesn't already know about ?
+> what if I want to inject some other class of my own that CoffeeShop doesn't already know about ?

-Well before that new dependency can be injected, we need to tell **CoffeePot** about that class, where to find it, and exactly how to load it.
-We do this with **Recipes**, which are a set of instructions, that tell **CoffeePot** about your class.
+Well before that new dependency can be injected, we need to tell **CoffeeShop** about that class, where to find it, and exactly how to load it.
+We do this with **Recipes**, which are a set of instructions, that tell **CoffeeShop** about your class.

 So let's create that other class and add it as a parameter to ` MyClass `.